satiewaltz/REC30s/README.md

 # 🎙 REC30s
-One click 30 recordings made easy.
+One click 30 second recordings made easy.

 _Make sure your volume is up to hear back audio!_